Local Lorentz Transformation and Mass-Energy Relation of Spinor: Discussion and Conclusion

-\item For normal particles such as electron, the numerical results\cite{3}-\cite{gu5} showed that the mass contributed by potentials $(W_F, W_A, W_G)$ and so on are much less than $m_0\approx \mu$, so the Einstein's mass-energy relation holds to high precision if $v\ll c$.
+The Dirac equation, Maxwell equation and Einstein equation all satisfy (\ref{1.5a}).
+By classifying $\Psi$ according to spin indices $s=\frac1 2, 1,2$ we can derive these equations respectively as well as their coupling system.
+Under the constraint of {\bf A3}, we have only limited choices for the interactive potentials.
+If we solve the dynamics (\ref{1.5a}) from the simplest system to more complicated ones, we will certainly reach the right results for all physical problems.
+In the standard model, the constraints of assumptions such as $SU(2)$ and $SU(3)$ are too strong and too narrow to contain enough physical objects, and the theory is trapped in complicated formalism.
+The more the constraints, the larger the risk and the less the truth.

+\item In some textbooks, the relations (\ref{*2.14})-(\ref{*2.16}) are directly derived via Lorentz transformation of the integrands and volume element relation $ d^3x=\sqrt{1-v^2}d^3 \bar x$.
+This calculation is only an approximation in general cases, because parameters in (\ref{*2.16}) depend on $\bar t$ in this case.
+It is accurate only for spinor at particle state.
+However, it is usually accurate enough for particles such as electron and proton due to the static mass energy much larger then energy exchanged with the environment.

+Usually, the proper parameters have very simple form.
+For true vector, it usually takes the form $\bar I^\mu=(\bar I^0,0,0,0)$, then we get In some cases, the symmetrical true tensor $ I^{\mu\nu}$ is given by where $\bar K, \bar J$ are constants.

-\item By (\ref{2.24}), (\ref{2.15}), (\ref{2.16}) and (\ref{2.17}), we learn different potential has different energy-speed relation, so we can identify the interactive potentials by testing the fine structure of the energy-speed relation of a particle\cite{test}.
-Especially, the existence of nonlinear potential $F$ can be determined, which is much important to realize the nature of fundamental particles.
+\item By (\ref{2.24}), (\ref{2.15}), (\ref{2.16}) and (\ref{2.17}), we learn different potential has different energy-speed relation, so we can identify the interactive potentials by testing the fine structure of the energy-speed relation of a particle\cite{tst}.
+Especially, the existence of nonlinear potential $F$ can be determined, which is much important to disclose the nature of fundamental particles and dark matter.
+The linear Dirac equation is accurate for Hydrogen atom spectrum.
+How an electron balances its self-electromagnetic interaction can also be discovered by testing the mass-energy relation of an electron\cite{tst}.

+However, for normal particles such as electron, the numerical results\cite{3}-\cite{gu3} showed that the mass contributed by potentials $(W_F, W_A, W_G)$ and so on are much less than the static mass $m_0\approx \mu$, so Einstein's mass-energy relation holds to high precision if $v\ll c$.

 \item By (\ref{2.23}) or (\ref{2.24}) we find the external scalar $G$ manifestly influence the inertial mass and momentum of a particle.
-This effect will seriously ruin the classical mechanics, so the scalar field might be absent in the Nature\cite{gu2,gu3}.
+This effect will seriously violate classical mechanics, so such a scalar field should be absent in Nature.

 \end{enumerate}